oltruong/docker-alpine-jekyll-ssh/README.md

 # docker-alpine-jekyll-ssh
-Jekyll image based on alpine with Jekyll installed and ssh support
+Alpine with ruby and tools to deploy a static website.